igor-sb/bluprint/docs/source/index.rst

 Bluprint
 ========

-Bluprint is a command line utility that helps organize exploratory data science projects, which rely on "quick and dirty" analyses using notebooks.
+Bluprint is a command line utility for setting up reproducible projects, which rely on "quick and dirty" analyses using notebooks.

 Features